 - strike price minus underlying price (if the option expires in the money)

 Let’s create a put option payoff calculator in the same sheet in column G. The put option profit or loss formula in cell G8 is:

 … where cells G4, G5, G6 are strike price, initial price and underlying price, respectively.

 The result with the inputs shown above (45, 2.35, 41) should be 1.65.

 Now we have created simple payoff calculators for call and put options.
 However, there are still some things we can improve or add to make our spreadsheet more useful.

-In particular, our calculator only works for long call and long put positions, but can’t be used for short call or short put.
-Furthermore, our calculator only shows profit or loss per share, while many people are actually more interested in total dollar profit or loss, especially when working with positions of multiple option contracts.
+Currently our calculator only works for long call and long put positions, but can’t be used for short call or short put.
+Furthermore, it only shows profit or loss per share, while many people are more interested in total dollar profit or loss, especially when working with positions of multiple option contracts.